pipermerriam/ethereum-contract/docs/overview.rst

 Overview
 ========

-This library provides a python object for interacting with contracts within the Ethereum EVM.
+This library provides a python object for interacting with contracts on the Ethereum network.